 OSHA Launches Hazard Communication Initiative

 OSHA announced a new initiative to focus attention on hazard communication in the workplace, following an Agency review of current issues.
-Consisting of compliance assistance and enforcement components, it is aimed at improving the quality of hazard communication and helping employers and employees comply with the Hazard Communication Standard (HCS).
 The HCS, adopted 20 years ago, covers some 650,000 hazardous chemical products and more than 30 million American workers.

 "Appropriate and accurate hazard communication is essential to safe chemical management programs in the workplace," said Assistant Secretary Henshaw.
 "Employers need good information to design protective programs for their employees, and employees need the same information to protect themselves.
 This initiative will help improve that process."